gongminmin/ImpulseDrive/Doc/Nozzle.md

 # Nozzle

 Nozzle is the place where the ion particles are generated and accelerated.
-Unlike chemical rocket engines, We don't need to handle high pressure and high temperature.
+Unlike chemical rocket engines, we don't need to handle high pressure and high temperature.

 There are 3 major components in the nozzle, anode, cathode, and a electromagnet coil.

 ## Anode

-It's a 1-inch to 3/4-inch cooper coupling, with a stainless steel clamp around it to secure the wires.
+It's a 1-inch to 3/4-inch cooper coupling, with a stainless-steel clamp around it to secure the wires.

 ![Anode](Img/AnodePhoto.jpg)